 Examples of the custom connectors built using generic HTTP connector

 - Connecting to Salesforce API using an HTTP connector.
-The Etlworks Integrator includes a native Salesforce JDBC connector, but you can use an HTTP connector if the native connector does not provide the object or API you are looking for.
+Etlworks includes a native Salesforce JDBC connector, but you can use an HTTP connector if the native connector does not provide the object or API you are looking for.

 - Connecting to JIRA API (with pagination).